-Then the $f(R)$ thick branes, which are generated by a single canonical background scalar field $\phi$, were considered.
-We introduced the Yukawa coupling function, $F(\phi)=\phi^\alpha$ with $\alpha=1,~3,~5,~7,~\cdots$ to study the localization of the gravitino field in the $f(R)$ thick brane model.
-There are {two types of coupling functions} $F(\phi)$, i.e., $\alpha=1$ and $\alpha\geq3$.
-For the case of $\alpha=1$, there could exist localized left- or right-handed zero mode on the brane as the coupling parameter $\eta$ satisfies $\eta>\frac{k}{\pi}\sqrt{\frac{2b}{3}}$.
-Furthermore, for $k=1$ and $b>\frac{1}{2\sqrt{3}}$, we could obtain massive resonances of gravitino on the brane with the condition $\eta>\frac{1}{6}\sqrt{\frac{6+48b+96b^2}{b}}$.
-The results {indicate} that the left- and right-handed gravitinos almost have the same resonant spectra, while their parities are opposite.
-With relation (\ref{partiyrelation}), the first resonance of the left-handed gravitino is even and the one of the right-handed gravitino is odd.
-There is only the right-handed zero mode of gravitino confined on the brane.
-These results are appropriate to other cases in this paper, while they are just opposite to the Dirac fermion.
-For a five-dimensional Dirac fermion field, only the left-handed zero mode of Dirac fermion could be localized on the $f(R)$ thick branes and the first resonance of the left-handed Dirac fermion is odd.
-The difference results between the gravitino field and the Dirac fermion field come from the different sign in front of $\gamma^5$ in their dynamic equations, which may be a symbol to distinguish the Dirac fermion field and the gravitino field as they have the same coupling function $F$ and parameter $\eta$.
-In addition, the number of KK resonant modes for gravitino {in this braneworld system} increases with the increase of the coupling parameter $\eta$ while decreases with the model parameter $b$.
-For other case ($\alpha\geq3$), there are no bounded zero modes for both left- and right-handed gravitinos, and the number of KK resonant modes increases with the growths of the parameters $b$, $\alpha$, and the coupling parameter $\eta$.
+Subsequently, the $f(R)$-thick branes, which are generated by a single canonical background scalar field $\phi$, were considered.
+We introduced the Yukawa coupling function, $F(\phi)=\phi^\alpha$ with $\alpha=1,~3,~5,~7,~\cdots$ to study the localization of the gravitino field in the $f(R)$-thick brane model.
+We used {two types of coupling functions} $F(\phi)$, i.e., $\alpha=1$ and $\alpha\geq3$.
+For the case of $\alpha=1$, localized left- or right-handed zero modes existed on the brane as the coupling parameter $\eta$ satisfied $\eta>\frac{k}{\pi}\sqrt{\frac{2b}{3}}$.
+Furthermore, for $k=1$ and $b>\frac{1}{2\sqrt{3}}$, we were able to obtain massive resonances of the gravitino on the brane under the condition $\eta>\frac{1}{6}\sqrt{\frac{6+48b+96b^2}{b}}$.
+The results {indicated} that the left- and right-handed gravitinos had almost the same resonant spectra, but their parities were opposite.
+With relation (\ref{partiyrelation}), the first resonance of the left-handed gravitino is even and that of the right-handed gravitino is odd.
+Only the right-handed zero mode of the gravitino was confined on the brane.
+These results were appropriate for other cases reported in this paper.
+However, for a five-dimensional Dirac fermion field, only the left-handed zero mode of Dirac fermion was able to localize in the $f(R)$-thick branes, and the first resonance of the left-handed Dirac fermion was odd.
+The difference in the results of the gravitino and the Dirac fermion field arose from the opposing polarities of $\gamma^5$ in their dynamic equations, which may be a parameter to distinguish the Dirac fermion field and the gravitino field by as they have the same coupling function $F$ and parameter $\eta$.
+In addition, the number of KK resonant modes for the gravitino {in this braneworld system} increased with an increase in the coupling parameter $\eta$, whereas it decreased with the model parameter $b$.
+For another case ($\alpha\geq3$), there were no bounded zero modes for both left- and right-handed gravitinos, and the number of KK resonant modes increased with growths in the parameters $b$, $\alpha$, and the coupling parameter $\eta$.